-so that there are no singularities or large oscillations between the points on the grid.
-Typically, grid-based filters have been applied using an evenly spaced grid and the evaluation is thus exponentially expensive as the dimension of the state space increases [5], [9].
-Bucy and Senne suggest modeling each mode of the distribution by a separate adapting grid, and they devise a scheme for creating and deleting local grids online.
+An important issue in each approach is how to represent the prior and posterior distributions in the filtering equations.
+One suggestion, introduced by Bucy and Senne [9], is to use a point-mass representation on a uniform grid.
+The grid is defined by a discrete set of points in state space, and is used to approximate the integrals in the filtering equations by replacing continuous integrals with Riemann sums over finite regions.
+The distributions are approximated as piecewise constant over these regions.
+The underlying assumption of this method is that the posterior distribution is band-limited, so that there are no singularities or large oscillations between the points on the grid.
+Typically grid-based filters have been applied using an evenly spaced grid and the evaluation is thus exponentially expensive as the dimension of the state space increases [5, 9].
+Bucy and Senne suggest modeling each mode of the distribution by a separate adapting grid, and they devise a scheme for creating and deleting local grids on-line.
 A different approach is taken by Bergman [5], who uses a fixed grid, but avoids the evaluation at grid points where the probability mass is below a threshold value.

-The aim in this section is to design an algorithm that can take advantage of the efficiency of the tree-based search to efficiently compute an approximation to the optimal Bayesian solution using a grid-based filter.
-In the following, assume that the values of the state vectors $\mathbf{x} \in \mathbb{R}^n$ are within a compact region $\mathcal{R}$ of the state space.
+The aim in this section is to design an algorithm that can take advantage of the efficiency of tree-based search to efficiently compute an approximation to the optimal Bayesian solution using a grid-based filter.
+In the following, assume that the values of the state vectors $\mathbf{x} \in \mathbb{R}^n$ are within a compact region \mathcal{R} of the state space.
 In the case of hand tracking, this corresponds to the fact that the parameter values are bounded, the boundary values being defined by the valid range of motion.
-Define a multi-resolution partition of the region $\mathcal{R}$ as described in Section 2.1 by dividing the region $\mathcal{R}$ at each tree-level l into $N_l$ partitions $\{\mathcal{S}^{i,l}\}{i=1}^{N_l}$ .
+Define a multi-resolution partition of the region \mathcal{R} as described in section II-A by dividing the region \mathcal{R} at each tree-level l into N_l partitions $\{\mathcal{S}^{i,l}\}{i=1}^{N_l}$,